You should submit an international online application if:

 Information and the steps to apply for an undergraduate degree are available through the Univesity of Arizona Office of Admissions.
 Visit that page by clicking here.

 You must have a Bacherlor's degree to apply for a master's level program.
 Application Date: International graduate students should apply by October 1 to allow time for your visas to be processed.
+International students must apply by October 1st as that is the deadline for a Spring semester start.
+MS-GIST only offers Spring semester admissions for international studens.

 - We will contact you by November to confirm that you plan to enroll in courses.